Equine - Services & Facilities

 The Joint Measurement Board was established in 1934 to run a national scheme for the measurement of the height of horses and ponies for the purpose of description and classification of such horses and ponies for competition.
 We are able to provide an official JMB measurement at our Barrettstown Equine Clinic (Official Measurer/Pad No: 0401 Terry Horgan MVB MRCVS).

-Measurements are carried out on the 1st and 3rd Tuesday of each month, normally in the morning.
 To book a measurement please contact our Equine Office.

 Vaccinations – Equine Influenza (Competition Horses)